fdslrm/GDD/README.md

 This work was supported by the Slovak Research and Development Agency under the contract no. APVV-17-0568 and the Internal Research Grant System of Faculty of Science, P. J. Šafárik University in Košice - project vvgs-pf-2020-1423.

 ## Further applications
-The developed algorithms and open science digital tools became a starting point for computational, simulation and theoretical reseach in our current projects supported by the Slovak Research and Development Agency under the Contract no. APVV-21-0216 and APVV-21-0369.
+The developed algorithms and open science digital tools were embedded and became a starting point for computational, simulation and theoretical reseach in our current projects supported by the Slovak Research and Development Agency under the Contract no. APVV-21-0216 and APVV-21-0369.